family-richards/emailHelpers/README.md

 python3 -m pip install emailHelpers
 ```
 *You may want to add a `--user` to the end.*
+###### Warning: The "proper" way to send Gmail is with their official [API](https://developers.google.com/gmail/api/quickstart/python).
+This is more secure, so if you use Gmail, consider that instead.
+Otherwise, as long as you have an STMP server, emailHelpers is just fine with that.
 ## Quick start
 1. Find out what your Google email address and password are.
 2. Let [less secure apps access your account](https://devanswers.co/allow-less-secure-apps-access-gmail-account/).